For families and friends

 Rainbow Door is a free specialist LGBTIQA+ helpline providing information, support, and referral to all LGBTIQA+ Victorians, their family, and friends.

 Contact: 1800 729 367 or 0480 017 246 (SMS) or firstname.lastname@example.org

 Australian GLBTIQ Multicultural Council is a national body that advocates for the rights of multicultural and multifaith LGBTIQ individuals and communities and provides referrals to existing services, community groups and agencies.

 eheadspace provides information and support about mental health and wellbeing to young people 12 – 25 and their families and friends.

 Contact: 1800 650 890

 Transcend Australia works with parents, carers and their children to support, affirm and celebrate trans, gender diverse and non-binary children.

-See ‘Have you experienced a change or suppression practice?’ page for a full list of affirming, LGBTIQ, crisis and mental health support services.
+See our ‘Have you experienced a change or suppression practice?’ page for a full list of affirming faith organisations, LGBTIQ, crisis and mental health support services.

 Information on this page is intended as a guide only.
 It is not a substitute for legal advice.